 I gave it that name for two reasons.

-First, because I love alliteration (even on vacation).
+First, because I love rhyme and alliteration (even on vacation).
 Left to my own devices, my daughter’s name would likely have been Kitty.

 Second, because back in 2000, as the dot com boom was busting, the rules and tools were changing rapidly.